ijmarshall/robotreviewer/README.md

 python -m robotreviewer
 ```

 will start a flask server running on `http://localhost:5000`.
 You can run the server in development mode by passing `DEBUG=true python -m robotreviewer`.
+Visiting this address from a browser will show the new multiple PDF synthesis demonstration.

-## REST API
+## Rest API

-1. To annotate plain text:
-    Send some JSON by POST to `/annotate` such as:
-    ```json
-    {"text": "Put the full text of a clinical trial extracted from the PDF in here"}
-    ```

-    and it will return something like:

-    ```json
-    {"marginalia": [
-       {"title":"Random sequence generation",
-        "type":"Risk of Bias",
-        "description":"**Overall risk of bias prediction**: low",
-        "annotations":[
-           {"content":"A central pharmacy randomly assigned study medication in a 1:1 ratio using a computer-generated randomization sequence with variable-sized blocks ranging from 2 to 8 stratified by study site.", "uuid":"6e97f8d0-2970-11e5-b5fe-0242ac110006"
-           }, ...
-    ```

-2. To annotate a PDF:
-    Send a PDF by to: `/annotate_pdf`
-    (Notes for Joël: 1. this works with my slightly edited version of Spa...
-I've pushed it not as a submodule for the moment since I don't want to mess with the proper Spa.
-2. I had some trouble getting the file data from Spa using the conventional Flask method.
-I *believe* it's since Spa uploads the PDF as data, and not as a multi-part encoded file.
-It works now, but just so you know it's a bit different from the report view thing below.)

-3. Report view!:
-    Send a zip file containing RCT PDFs to: `/generate_report`

-    **N.B. [here](https://gist.github.com/ijmarshall/2298e68f780e7287a14fb97f97f62085#file-report_view_demo-ipynb) is a working notebook which demonstrates this function**
+The big change in this version of RobotReviewer is that we now deal with *groups* of clinical trial reports, rather than one at a time.
+This is to allow RobotReviewer to synthesise the results of multiple trials.

+As a consequence API has become more sophisticated than previously, and we will add further documentation about it here.

+In the meantime, the code for the API endpoints can be found in `/robotreviewer/app.py`.

+If you are interested in incorporating RobotReviewer into your own software, please [contact us](mailto:mail@ijmarshall) and we'd be pleased to assist.

 ## Help